Errors Dynamics in Affine Group Systems: Linear Group Systems and Its Stochastic Analysis

 \subsection{Linear Group Systems with White Gaussian Noise}

-In this part, we investigate the evolution of a linear group system when it is diffused by white Gaussian noise in the tangent spaces.
+In this part, we investigate the evolution of a linear group system when it is diffused by white Gaussian noise in tangent spaces.
 Let $W_t$ denote an $d$-dimensional Brownian motion with derivative given by $\d{W}_t\sim\mathcal{N}(0,{I}{\d{t}})$.
 Here, ${W_{t,i}}$ represents the $i$-th component of $W_t$.
-We consider the following two stochastic processes, called left invariant diffusion (LID) and right invariant diffusion (RID), in $G$:
+We consider the following two stochastic processes, called left-invariant diffusion (LID) and right-invariant diffusion (RID), in $G$: